railsuser2014/openobject-doc-book-en/source/book/2/2_5_Leads/2_5_Contacts.rst

 * Management of phone calls.

-The figure below shows the CRM module configuration screen after selecting some functions to install.
+The figure :ref:`fig-crmconwiz` shows the CRM module configuration screen after selecting some functions to install.

+.. _fig-crmconwiz:

 .. figure:: images/crm_configuration_wizard.png
    :align: center

-   *Selecting parameters for CRM modules for the reader of this chapter.*
+   *Selecting parameters for CRM modules for the reader of this chapter*

 Organizing Prospects
 --------------------